Have you received a Single Justice Procedure Notice for a Driving Offence?

 These are relatively new and have been introduced supposedly to save court time.
 The Police are using Single Justice Procedure Notices in conjunction with speeding and other motoring offences.
 The Police issue Single Justice Procedure Notices for non-imprisonable offences which can only be dealt with by a Magistrates’ Court.

 Often, the types of offences dealt with by Single Justice Procedure Notice may be uncontested, and therefore (theoretically) a court hearing is unnecessary.
 Whilst there is some logic behind the theory, in reality, they’re still being issued for offences which really warrant a court hearing.
 For example, higher level speeding offences eg. 110mph in a 70mph limit are very likely to result in a disqualification.
 Therefore, when the court makes such a decision, the defendant driver should be present.
 In such a case, the court is likely to list the matter for a hearing in order for the driver to attend.
-In our view sending a Single Justice Procedure Notice is inappropriate in these cases.

-Unlike with a Summons, the defendant driver (and not a solicitor) must complete the Single Justice Procedure Notice.
+Unlike with a Summons, the defendant driver must complete the Single Justice Procedure Notice.
 However, that doesn't mean that you shouldn't seek advice before responding.
 It may be that you do in fact have a defence or that there are Special Reasons available to you.
 These could make a significant difference to the outcome.
 The Single Justice Procedure could have the effect of encouraging some defendants to plead guilty to an offence because it appears to 'make light' of the offence by suggesting a solicitor is not necessary.

 Even if you don't have a defence or special reasons, it's important that you make the court aware of any mitigating circumstances.
 It's also important that you tell the court about the impact various penalties would have on you and/or others.
 You may feel comfortable explaining this yourself, or you may be worried that you will 'say the wrong thing' so that the court may misinterpret it.
 You may be worried that you will miss something out.
 It may be that you don't know what sort of factors are relevant to the court's decision-making process.